Genaro-Chris/spawn_groups/README.md

 # Documentation

-For a better documentation of this swift package.
-Visit [here](https://docs.rs/spawn_groups/0.1.0)
+For a better documentation of this rust crate.
+Visit [here](https://docs.rs/spawn_groups/0.1.1)